mietek/haskell-on-heroku-website/pages/documentation/reference/index.md

 Reference
 =========

-Haskell on Heroku internal function documentation.

-Intended for people interested in developing [Haskell on Heroku](https://github.com/mietek/haskell-on-heroku/).
+Internal documentation for _Haskell on Heroku_.
+Intended primarily for people interested in contributing to _Haskell on Heroku_.
 Best read together with the source code.

+_Haskell on Heroku_ is built on top of [Halcyon](http://halcyon.sh/), a system for rapid Haskell deployment.
+For any additional details, please refer to the [Halcyon documentation](http://halcyon.sh/documentation/).

 Work in progress.
+Please report any problems with the documentation on the [_haskell-on-heroku-website_ issue tracker](https://github.com/mietek/haskell-on-heroku-website/issues/).

 > Contents: